ACE-IoT-Solutions/openvpn-route53-dns/README.md

 - pipenv
 - python3.7+

-To use, checkout repo and run pipenv install to create a virtual environment and install requirements.
+To use, checkout repo and run `pipenv install` to create a virtual environment and install requirements.
 Modify the edge-dns.service file to point to the python virtual environment created by pipenv, you can get this information by using the `pipenv --venv` command to print the virtual environment home.
+Copy the modified edge-dns.service file to the /etc/systemd/system folder and run `sudo systemctl daemon-reload` then `sudo systemctl enable edge-dns` and `sudo systemctl start edge-dns`